FoV-NeRF: Foveated Neural Radiance Fields for Virtual Reality: Related Work

 \subsection{Gaze-Contingent Rendering}

 Both rendering and neural synthesis suffer from the heavy computational load, thus systematic latency and lags.
-With a full mesh representation, foveated rendering has been proposed to accelerate local rendering performance, including mesh- \cite{Guenter:2012:F3G,Patney:2016:TFR} or image-based \cite{Sun:2017:PGF,Kaplanyan:2019:DNR} methods.
-The accelerations are typically achieved through high field-of-view displays (such as VR head-mounted displays) and eye-tracking technologies.
-However, these all require full access to the original 3D assets or per-frame images.
-Consequently, the systems usually require large local storage, long transmission waits, or constant frame-based transmissions with latency.
-Our method bridges human vision and deep synthesis.
-It accelerates neural synthesis beyond local rendering, enabling both computational and storage efficiency.
-It is also suitable for future cloud-based virtual reality with instant full-quality viewing and interaction.
+With a full mesh representation, foveated rendering has been proposed to accelerate local rendering performance and/or enhancing perceptual cues, including mesh- \cite{Guenter:2012:F3G,Patney:2016:TFR,Konrad:2019:OcularParallax,chen2022instant}, image- \cite{Kaplanyan:2019:DNR,Krajancich:2020:gc_stereo}, and optically-based \cite{Sun:2017:PGF,chakravarthula2021gaze} methods.
+The accelerations are typically achieved through high-FoV displays (such as VR headsets) and eye-tracking technologies~\cite{lu2020improved}.
+However, these all require full access to the original 3D assets.
+Our method bridges human vision and neural rendering.
+It accelerates and extends neural synthesis beyond local rendering, enabling computational efficiency and perceptually high fidelity.